gasse4/calculator/README.md

 ## Deploying to GitHub Pages

-This repository includes a GitHub Actions workflow that will automatically publish the site to GitHub Pages on every push to the `main` branch.
+This repository includes a GitHub Actions workflow that will automatically publish the site to GitHub Pages on every push to the `main` or `master` branch.

 What I added:
 - `.github/workflows/deploy-gh-pages.yml` — action that publishes the repository root to the `gh-pages` branch using `peaceiris/actions-gh-pages`.